-“As someone who has worked hand-in-hand with Stephanie over the last 5 years to improve mobility options in Florida, I can attest she has proved to be one of the most proficient and trusted advocates in the state,” Sen. Jeff Brandes said.
+“As someone who has worked hand in hand with Stephanie over the last 5 years to improve mobility options in Florida, I can attest she has proven to be one of the most proficient and trusted advocates in the state,” Sen. Jeff Brandes said.
 “I look forward to working with her in her new role and know Uber now has big shoes to fill.”

-When Smith’s exit became official, Uber director of public policy and communications Adam Blinick described it as “bittersweet.”
+When Smith’s exit became official Uber’s director of public policy and communications, Adam Blinick, described it as “bittersweet.”

 “There’s no way I can adequately summarize Stephanie’s contributions during her tenure,” he wrote in an email to Uber staff.
 Blinick described Smith as a “natural leader” and extolled her knack for lobbying.